While information is changing rapidly, we’re answering some frequently asked questions about the second round of stimulus payments.

 Besides income levels, are there other eligibility requirements that apply to receive funds from the IRS?

-To be eligible to receive stimulus funds from the IRS, all taxpayers on the return must have a Social Security Number that is eligible for work in the U.S (eligible SSN).
-Additionally, all children must have an eligible SSN or an Adoption Taxpayer Identification Number (ATIN).
+To be eligible to receive stimulus funds from the IRS, at least one taxpayer on the return must have a Social Security Number that is eligible for work in the U.S (eligible SSN).
+Additionally, all eligibile children must have a SSN or an Adoption Taxpayer Identification Number (ATIN).

 If I owed taxes will I still get a stimulus payment?